thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-blockchain.md

 # GetBlockStats

 The [`getblockstats` RPC](core-api-ref-remote-procedure-calls-blockchain#getblockstats) computes per block statistics for a given window.
+[block:callout]
+{
+  "type": "danger",
+  "body": "Breaking change(s) in Dash Core 18.0.
+See parameter and/or response information for details."
+}
+[/block]
 All amounts are in duffs.

 It won't work for some heights with pruning.
 It won't work without `-txindex` for